Netflix/lemur/docs/developer/index.rst

 Running tests with Docker and docker-compose
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Alternatively you can use Docker and docker-compose for running the tests with ``docker-compose run test``.
+If you just want to run tests in a Docker container, you can use Docker and docker-compose for running the tests with ``docker-compose run test`` directly in the ``lemur`` project.

+(For running the Lemur service in Docker, see `lemur-docker <https://github.com/Netflix/lemur-docker>`_.)

 Coding Standards